4 Filtering Practices for NuGet.org

 Developers are always on the lookout for unwanted or malicious packages, but it never hurts to ensure teams are following best practices to streamline the process.

 We’ve curated four quick filtering tips that will help browse and download from NuGet.org.
-There are four great first steps towards a package approval workflow:
+There are four great first steps toward a package approval workflow:

 1. Use Your Company’s Prefix

 All packages created in your organization should start with the name of your company (e.g. Kramerica.*).
-This is helps with naming recommendations from Microsoft: ensures uniqueness, uses namespace-like names with dot notation.
+This helps with naming recommendations from Microsoft: ensures uniqueness, and uses namespace-like names with dot notation.

 Using the company name avoids conflict with public packages and protects you from dependency confusion attacks.

-Reserving (or “blocking”) you company’s prefix on open-source repository means illegitimate packages won’t sneak into your supply chain.
+Reserving (or “blocking”) your company’s prefix on an open-source repository means illegitimate packages won’t sneak into your supply chain.